patrickzhan/skill_analyzer/readme.md

-# Project plan: Software Engineering Skills Analyzer
+# Software Engineering Skills Analyzer

 ## Objective
 To create a tool taht collects and analyzes job posting and industry trends to identify skill required for entry-level, mid-level, and senior software engineering rols.